buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Operational experienced has demonstrated that 3484/6724/getaddrinfo() model is fundamentally limited with regard to optimal address selection.
 A model that considers address pairs directly, rather than sorting on destination addresses with the best source for that address, would be preferable, but beyond the scope of this document.

-To simplify address selection, operators may instead look to deploy IPv6-only and/or may choose to only use GUA addresses and no ULA addresses.
+To simplify address selection, administrators may instead look to deploy IPv6-only and/or may choose to only use GUA addresses and no ULA addresses.
 Other approaches to reduce the use of IPv4, e.g., through use of DHCPv4 Option 108 as defined in {{RFC8925}} as part of an "IPv6 Mostly" deployment model, also help simplify address selection for nodes.

 # Acknowledgements